chef/monitoring-integration-automate/data-dog/DataDog-AWS_Integration.md

     ![datadog-customize-cloudformation-setup](Images/datadog-customize-cloudformation-setup.png)

-    {{< note >}} The *DatadogAppKey* parameter enables the CloudFormation stack to make API calls to Datadog to add and edit the Datadog configuration for this AWS account.
-The key is automatically generated and tied to your Datadog account. {{< /note >}}
+    **Note:** The *DatadogAppKey* parameter enables the CloudFormation stack to make API calls to Datadog to add and edit the Datadog configuration for this AWS account.
+The key is automatically generated and tied to your Datadog account.

     ![aws-cloudformation-template](Images/aws-cloudformation-quick-create-stack-1.png)

 1. Check the required boxes from AWS and click *Create stack*.
 This launches the creation process for the Datadog stack along with three nested stacks.
 This could take several minutes.
 Ensure that the stack is successfully created before proceeding.

-1. After the stack is created, go back to the AWS integration tile in Datadog and click *Ready!*
+1. After the stack is created, go back to the AWS integration tile in Datadog and select *Ready!*

 1. Select the AWS account and select the relevant AWS resources whose metrics we want at data dog